-- FA 200.
-TECHNIQUES OF CREATIVE WEAVING.
-Three hours credit.
-Prerequisite, FA 100.
-A study of the problems and various processes of weaving.
-Emphasis on original designing of patterns for color and texture. - FA 203.
+A study of the problems and various processes of weaving with emphasis on origi- - FA 203.
 WATERCOLOR PAINTING.
 Five hours credit.

-Prerequisites, FA 1 and 103.
-This course seeks to develop individual expression in creative painting and technical mastery of the medium.
+Advanced experiences in watercolor painting to develop individual expression in creative painting and technical mastery of the medium.

 FA 204.
 FIGURE AND COMPOSITION.
 Three hours credit.